AtulRedekarTCD/Computational/Assignment02/README.md

 ## Credits

-This code was developed for purely for academic purposes by Atul Redekar github profile name - AtulRedekarTCD as part of the module computational Module.
+This code was developed for purely for academic purposes by Atul Redekar github profile name - 'AtulRedekarTCD' as part of the module computational Module.

 ## Resources
 - <a id="1">[1]</a> EFFICIENT DSP IMPLEMENTATION OF MEDIAN FILTERING FOR REAL-TIME AUDIO